 Word Order in Punjabi Sentences

 SOV!
 SOV!
-SOV!…remember this
+SOV! remember this

 Everyone is unique in how they process language and communicate.
 It becomes even more complex when it’s a second language.
 It’s natural to try to directly translate from one language to another.
 Most of us initially think of a concept to express in one language (usually our dominant language) and then apply that sentence structure to another language.

-For native English speakers, trying to directly translate an English sentence into Punjabi will unfortunately not always work out.
 The reason why is the typical word order in a Punjabi sentence is different than the way we express ourselves in English.

 The typical Punjabi sentence word order is: Subject – Object – Verb.
 (SOV)